 To establish rules governing cost-sharing for sponsored projects.
-This policy is in concert with OMB Circular A-110, Subpart C-23.
+This policy is in concert with 2 CFR 200 (Uniform Guidance).

 Project costs are all allowable costs to accomplish the objectives of an externally sponsored program or project.
 Cost-sharing may be in the form of University cash or in-kind contributions, third party goods or services, or charitable contributions, either existing or new.
 These charitable contributions include, but are not limited to, cash, stock or in-kind.